p-rex/cs-falcon-install-scripts/kubernetes_sidecar/README.md

 # About this script
 - This script installs Falcon sensor, KAC and IAR.
-- Falcon sensor is installed as Daemonset.
+- Falcon sensor is installed as sidecar.
 - IAC is installed as Watcher mode.
 - Container images are pulled from CrowdStrike repository.